 backup "normal" Focal Point Seminar yourself (in case you do not end up

 participating in an FY@broad program), feel free to do so.
 You will

-then simply drop that course after you have been accepted, so Study
+then be withdrawn from that course after you have accepted your spot in the FY@broad program, so Study

 Abroad can register you in the FY@broad section of LSP 112.

 What if I'm interested in different study abroad options?

 DePaul offers a wide variety of study abroad options, including short-term programs of 1-3 weeks in length and term-long programs where you can study abroad for a quarter or longer.
 There are over 40 destination countries around the world, with over 70 programs to choose from.
 Go to the program search page

 to start looking for the right program for you.

 Will it take me longer to graduate if I study abroad?

 In many cases, no!
 The key is to start planning early—